Uber CEO Travis Kalanick takes leave of absence

 Related: Uber has a leadership void at a time of crisis

-Mitch and Freada Kapor, early Uber investors who previously blasted the company's culture, praised the steps taken Tuesday.
+Fowler was less than impressed by the recommendations, describing it in a tweet as "all optics."
+Uber investors, however, sounded a more positive note.

-"The recommendations are both thoughtful and extensive, and we are very encouraged that they have taken this as seriously as we had hoped," the Kapors wrote in an open letter.
+"The recommendations are both thoughtful and extensive, and we are very encouraged that they have taken this as seriously as we had hoped," early Uber investors Mitch and Freada Kapor wrote on Tuesday.
+The Kapors had previously blasted the company's culture.

 "Uber's termination of a number of employees, including some in senior leadership, has also shown sincerity in action," they added.